angular/angular/packages/compiler/design/separate_compilation.md

 The only pieces of information that are not generated into the definition are the directive selector and the pipe name as they go into the module scope.

-The information needed to build a `ngModuleScope` needs to be communicated from the directive and pipe to the module that declares them.
+The information needed to build an `ngModuleScope` needs to be communicated from the directive and pipe to the module that declares them.

 ## Metadata